 The war started in August 1914 and Stuart and his brother James both enlisted that fall.
 Stuart was only 17 and he’d already been training with a local militia unit, the 72nd Seaforth Highlanders.
 Along with other volunteers he headed east by train to Valcartier, Quebec where the first contingent of the Canadian Expeditionary Force was being assembled.
 At Valcartier the recruits underwent training, medical tests and inoculations.
 Stuart was 5’8′ and 145 lb, his apparent age listed as 18 years and 3 months, and he was found fit for overseas service.
 He attested on 24 September, enlisting with the 16th Battalion (Canadian Scottish).
 His unit embarked in October in a convoy of 32 transport ships and arrived in England two weeks later.
 They trained on Salisbury Plain for several months but when the 16th Battalion left for France in February 1915 Stuart was held back.
 He had just recovered from influenza and he spent another two months training with the 17th Reserve Battalion.
-At the end of April he was sent to France and attached to a new unit, the 13th Battalion (Royal Highlanders of Canada).
+At the end of April he was drafted to a new unit, the 13th Battalion (Royal Highlanders of Canada), and sent to France.
 The Highlanders had just been through the fighting at Gravenstafel and St. Julien, where they’d lost almost half of their strength.

 Stuart had knee trouble that took him out of action for all of June and when he returned to the field he rejoined his old unit, the 16th Battalion.
 His brother James McLaren Robertson was also in the 16th Battalion.
 Over the fall and winter the Canadians held a section of the front line near Ypres.
 There were no major operations for them but the policy was one of aggressive activity against the Germans, including raids on their trenches.
 The battalions had regular rotations in the front lines and the men also spent time in working parties, digging and repairing trenches and dugouts, training and going on patrols.
 In April 1916 they were moved back to the Ypres Salient and the Battle of Mount Sorrel started on the morning of 2 June when the Germans launched a massive artillery attack followed by the explosion of underground mines.
 The 16th Battalion began to move to the front line late on 2 June, getting shelled along the way.
 Stuart suffered shell shock and he was evacuated to a field ambulance where he spent two days recovering.
 In mid-June he contracted a contagious skin condition and he was away from his unit for another two weeks for treatment.